r4hulrr/logic-gate-learner/docs/website/intro.md

 The whole project has been **designed from scratch** - including the initial neural network - and this documentation will cover everything about the project from the ground up - starting with the basics of a neural network and the math behind it.

-I will be covering the project in the order that I implemented it, and in the way I think it is best understood, but feel free to skip to any section by clicking on any of the page links below:
+I will be covering the project in the order that I implemented it, and in the way I think it is best understood, but feel free to skip to any section that interests you using the links to the left.

-## Table of Contents
-- [Neural Networks Overview](/docs/neural_networks) - a brief review of the concept, the math and everything in between